-Whenever practicable, members should take appropriate steps to provide initial medical aid (e.g., first aid and CPR) in accordance with their training and current certification levels.
+Whenever practicable, members should take appropriate steps to provide initial medical aid (e.g., first aid, CPR, use of an automated external defibrillator (AED)) in accordance with their training and current certification levels.
 This should be done for those in need of immediate care and only when the member can safely do so.

-Prior to initiating medical aid, the member should contact RCC and request response by emergency medical services (EMS) as the member deems appropriate.
+Prior to initiating medical aid, the member should contact RCC and request response by Emergency Medical Services (EMS) as the member deems appropriate.